 - Normal airway versus airway with cystic fibrosis

-In the United States, newborn screening allows for diagnosing cystic fibrosis within the first month of life before symptoms develop.
-However, people born before newborn screening becomes possible cannot be diagnosed until the signs and symptoms of cystic fibrosis appear.
+- In the United States, newborn screening allows for diagnosing cystic fibrosis within the first month of life before symptoms develop.
+However, people born before newborn screening is available may not be able to be diagnosed until the signs and symptoms of cystic fibrosis appear.

 In cystic fibrosis, a defect (mutation) in a gene – the Cystic Fibrosis Transmembrane Conductance Regulator (CFTR) gene – changes a protein that regulates the movement of salt in and out of cells.
 The result is thick, sticky mucus in the respiratory, digestive, and reproductive systems and increased salt in sweat.

 Many different defects can occur in the gene.
 The type of genetic mutation is related to the severity of the disease.

 Because cystic fibrosis is a hereditary disease, it runs through families, so family history is a risk factor.
 Although cystic fibrosis occurs in all races, it is more common in whites of northern European descent.